Buddleja forrestii and

 B.forrestii

-This plant of unknown origin was labelled B. macrostachya, looking very like that species.
-On closer examination, it turned out to be B. forrestii.
+This plant of unknown origin was labelled B. macrostachya.
+On close examination, it turned out to be B. forrestii.

 Open full size image in a new window

 The taxonomy of these species is not without controversy.
-The famous plant hunters, such George Forrest and Francis Kingdon-Ward, sent numerous specimens from the Himalayan region back to UK botanical institutions (especially the Royal Botanic Gardens, Edinburgh) in the early 20th century.
-This was era of ‘splitting’ plants into separate species based on very small variations, and as a result a large number of ‘new’ species were described.
-Later examination of both the dried herbarium specimens and those in living collections realised that many could be ‘lumped’ into just two species.
-Therefore, the last systematic review of the old world Buddleja (see Leeuwenberg 1979) sunk a number of species into B. forrestii and B.macrostachya, reducing many former species to synonyms of these two species.
+The famous plant hunters, such as George Forrest and Francis Kingdon-Ward, sent numerous specimens from the Himalayan region back to UK botanical institutions (such as the Royal Botanic Gardens, Edinburgh) during the early 20th century.
+This was era of 'splitting' plants into separate species based on very small differences, and as a result a large number of supposedly 'new' species were described.
+Later examination of both dried herbarium specimens and plants in living collections revealed that many of these specimens could be 'lumped' into just these two species.
+Therefore, the last systematic review of the old world Buddleja (see Leeuwenberg 1979) sunk a number of these names under B. forrestii and B.macrostachya, reducing many former species to synonyms without any further division into subspecies or varieties.
+However, it is possible this 'lumping' went too far, with some forms meriting at least varietal status, if not reinstating as a distinct species.

 The two species share similar foliage, large leaf blades, which are lanceolate to elliptic in shape with an acuminate (pointed) apex.
 This is a B. forrestii.